 One thing seems clear: No matter the profession, studies show it’s more important than ever that your teen develop good writing skills if he or she hopes to get—and keep—a job.

 Writing: A Ticket to Work . . . or a Ticket Out

-According to a 2004 survey polling 120 American corporations (whose payrolls include nearly 8 million people), an employee’s writing skills can either hinder or advance him in the company.
+According to a survey polling 120 American corporations (whose payrolls include nearly 8 million people), an employee’s on-the-job writing skills can either hinder or advance him in the company.

-The survey may be a few years old, but its ramifications remain relevant in 2010.
+The survey may be a few years old, but its ramifications remain relevant today.
 Here are some of the survey’s findings: